aandroni/datacamp-certification/README.md

 This was a fun project that I then submitted to DataCamp to complete the "Data Scientist Certification" process.
-The challenge consisted in choosing one of the datasets that DataCamp provided, clean it, and analyze it with a tehnique of my choosing.
+The challenge consisted in choosing one of the datasets that DataCamp provided, clean it, and analyze it with a technique of my choosing.

 In my case, I decided to use the "Belgium Train Times" dataset, which